BhargavGurav/TrainingAndPlacementCell_Site/README.md

 # TrainingAndPlacementCell_Site
  It is a site for training and placement cell for any college.
-Here it is created for Government College of Engineering Jalgaon
+Here it is created for Government College of Engineering Jalgaon (using Django fully responsive site).